FarhanShares/laravel-mediaman/README.md

 -----
 ## Collections
-MediaMan provides collections to bundle your media for better management.
+MediaMan provides collections to bundle your media for better media management.
 Use `FarhanShares\MediaMan\Models\MediaCollection` to deal with media collections.
 ### Create collection
 Collections are created on thy fly if it doesn't exist while uploading file.
 ```php